 Contents: Introduction of the time-dependent and stationary Schrödinger equations.
-Computation of eigenfunctions and eigenvalues in the infinitely deep squarewell potential, in the harmonic-oscillator potential, and in the general step potential.
-Motion of a wave packet in the deep square-well potential and in the harmonicoscillator potential.
+Computation of eigenfunctions and eigenvalues in the infinitely deep squarewell potential, in the harmonic-oscillator potential, and in the general step and piecewise linear potential.
+Motion of a wave packet in the deep square-well potential and in the harmonic-oscillator potential.